Lasoloz/fyway-plugin-issue-demo/README.md

     2. Running the application from IntelliJ (the `ApplicationKt` or the `JavaApplication` run configuration) applies all the migrations properly creating the tables defined in the migration files.

-# Fix to the issue:
+# Fix to the issue

-The `shadowJar` task has a method called `mergeServiceFiles`, which need to be applied for a proper űber-jar build in
+The `shadowJar` task has a method called `mergeServiceFiles`, which needs to be applied for a proper űber-jar build in
 Gradle:

 ```kotlin